seanpmaxwell/jet-validators/README.md

 #### `traverseObject` <a name="traverseObject"></a>
 Iterate over each key in an object (works recursively too) and fire a callback function for each key/value pair that is reached.
 This is useful if you need to modify an object before doing something with it.
+If any key/value pair is an array objects, each of those objects will be iterated over too.

-Note that for `parseObject` and `testObject` you should wrap the validator-function with `transform` and not use `traverseObject`. `traverseObject` is useful when you need to modify an object for some other validator like `jasmine` or `vitest` (that's what I use it for).
+> Note that for `parseObject` and `testObject` you should wrap the validator-function with `transform` and not use `traverseObject`. `traverseObject` is useful when you need to modify an object for some other validator like `jasmine` or `vitest` (that's what I use it for).

 ```typescript
   const convertValidToDateObjects = traverseObject((key, value, parentObj) => {